Used good: Benefits

+Used goods are typically less expensive than their new equivalents.

 Recycling goods through the secondhand market reduces use of resources in manufacturing new goods and diminishes waste which must be disposed of, both of which are significant environmental benefits.
-Another benefit of recycling clothes is for the creation for new pieces of clothing from combining parts of recycled clothes to make a whole new piece.
+Another benefit of recycling clothes is for the creation of new pieces of clothing from combining parts of recycled clothes to make a whole new piece.
 This has been done by multiple fashion designers recently and has been growing in recent years.

 However, manufacturers who profit from sales of new goods lose corresponding sales.
 Scientific research shows that buying used goods significantly reduces carbon footprint (including emissions) compared to the complete product life cycle.
 In most cases, the relative carbon footprint of production, raw material sourcing, and the supply chain—which comprise a great deal of the product's life cycle—is unknown.
 A scientific methodology has been made to analyze how much emissions are reduced when buying used goods like secondhand computer hardware versus new hardware.

 Quality secondhand goods can be more durable than equivalent new goods.